Menu

 The department web site can be found at: https://economics.dartmouth.edu/.
 You can learn more about student and faculty activities and research in Dartmouth Economics by following us on Twitter @DartmouthEcon and Facebook (Dartmouth Economics Department).

-Don't worry if the only economics class you complete this year is ECON 01.
-You will have plenty of time to finish the economics major before graduating.
+Don't worry if ECON 1 is the only economics course you've completed this year.
+You will still have plenty of time to fulfill all the requirements for your economics major before graduating.

-Economics is the most popular major at Dartmouth, so our classes are sometimes oversubscribed.
-We always reserve spaces in ECON 01 for first year students in the Fall term.
+Economics is the most popular major at Dartmouth, so our classes are often oversubscribed.
+We always reserve spaces in ECON 1 for first-year students in the fall.

-It is possible that you will not be admitted to all the classes you wish to take.
-This is not the end of the world.
-Most courses in the Economics Department are offered several times throughout the year so you can typically try again next term.
-It is easy to finish the Economics major even if the only economics class you complete during freshman year is ECON 01.
+If you do not get admitted to all the classes you wish to take, don't worry.
+Most economics courses are offered several times throughout the year, so you will have other opportunities to enroll.
+It's still easy to complete your major even if ECON 1 is the only economics class you take during your freshman year.

-If you do not get admitted to a particular course (or section) and would like to get on the waiting list please fill out our online Waiting List Form.
-Do not contact the professor of the course!
-All waitlist issues are handled by the Economics Department Administrator.
-She will contact you about your status on the waitlist.
+If you are not admitted to a particular course or section and want to join the waiting list, please fill out our online Waiting List Form.
+Do not contact the course professor directly, as all waitlist matters are handled by the Economics Department Administrator, who will inform you about your status.

-When the term starts, be sure to attend the first class meeting.
-Your attendance will ensure that you are not behind if you get off the waitlist.
-It is also important to continue to attend alternate courses in case you do not get off the waitlist.
-Typically, all waitlists will be resolved by the end of the first full week of classes.
+When the term begins, make sure to attend the first class meeting of the course you're waitlisted for to ensure you don't fall behind if you get a spot.
+Also, continue attending alternate courses in case you do not get off the waitlist.
+Typically, all waitlists are resolved by the end of the first full week of classes.

-In future terms, be sure to sign up for classes before the registrar's deadline.
-For many upper-level classes, declared Economics majors have first priority for enrollment.
-Your first opportunity to declare a major is at the beginning of your fifth term at Dartmouth.
+In the future, sign up for classes before the registrar's deadline.
+Declared majors have the highest priority for enrollment in many upper-level classes.
+You can declare your major starting in your fifth term at Dartmouth.

 Yes!
 The Economics Major has a CIP (Classification of Instructional Programs) code by the National Center of Education at the Department of Education of 45.0603, which has the STEM designation.
 The STEM designation allows international students to apply for a 2 year STEM extension of F-1 Optional Practical Training (OPT) beyond the standard 12 months of OPT for non-STEM designated degrees.

-The Economics department participates in three Exchange Programs: Bocconi University in Milan, Italy; University College London; and Keble College, Oxford University.
+No. The Economics department participates in three Exchange Programs: Bocconi University in Milan, Italy; University College London; and Keble College, Oxford University.
 The latter is run by the Rockefeller Center but chooses mainly Economics and Government majors.
 Note that Bocconi teaches their Economics classes in English.
-These programs are administered by the Guarini Institute.
-It is also possible to arrange for study abroad on your own and transfer classes.
+The Guarini Institute administers these programs.
+It is also possible to arrange for study abroad on your own.

-The Dartmouth Economics Research Scholars (DERS) Program provides opportunities for students to learn about the economics profession and get involved in research.
+The Dartmouth Economics Research Scholars (DERS) Program provides opportunities for students to learn about the economics profession and to become involved in research.
+Apply as early as your sophomore year.

 The department occupies most of the third floors of Rockefeller and Silsby Halls.
 When looking for professors, note which building they are in because the room numbers overlap!
 The Economics Department Administrator, Karen Pelletier, is located in 311 Rockefeller.